effbiae/k/README.md

-#porting k to BareMetal-OS
+# porting k to BareMetal-OS

 `git clone` and edit the `makefile` to set your path to BareMetal-OS.

-`make bochs` will build k as an app and make an image with `baremetal.sh k.app` and start bochs
+`make bochs` will build k as an app and make an image with `baremetal.sh k.app` and start bochs. you need bochs configured with avx512 support (see below).

 to see the instruction it errors on, set a breakpoint in bochs with `b 0x000000407c49` and this is the erroring point: